-The course material is divided into three modules and each module is examined separately in part A-C in the examination.
-Part D is an overall examination of the whole course.
+Parts A-C are examined continuously during the course (in three modules) and part D is examined at the end of the course.
+Each part has equal weight for the total grade in the course (25% per part or equivalently 12 points per part).

-- Part A In each module, 4 different problems are distributed to first be solved individually and then assessed in a student group before handing in.
-It is the result of the group hand-in that is graded for the examination. - Part B An individual theory exam on the most important theoretical proofs in the course. - Part C An individual exam that tests the conceptual understanding of the course content. - Part D A group examination of two suggested applications (one power application and one electronic application).
-Each evaluation should result in a written report (2-3 pages) where the group should argue whether or not it is reasonable for a company to engage in developing the suggested application.
-The evaluation should include two parts: - i) A correct technical description about how superconductors can be used for the suggested application, including both advantages and disadvantages. - ii) A correct societal analysis of the use of the suggested application, considering the following factors: competing technologies, environmental, health, security and economical aspects.
-Detailed considerations are not required, but all important factors should have been found.
+• Part A - In each module, 4 different problems are distributed to first be solved individually and then assessed in a student group before handing in.
+It is the result of the group hand-in that is graded for the examination.

+• Part $\tilde{B}$ - An individual theory exam on the most important theoretical proofs in the course.

+• Part C - An individual exam that tests the conceptual understanding of the course content.

+• Part D - A group evaluation of two suggested applications (one power application and one electronic application).
+Each evaluation should result in a written report (2-3 pages) where the group should argue whether or not it is reasonable for a company to engage in developing or using the suggested application for a specific purpose.
+The evaluation should include two parts:

+i) A correct technical evaluation about how superconductors can be used for the suggested application, including both advantages and disadvantages.

+ii) A correct societal analysis of the use of the suggested application, considering the following factors: competing technologies, environmental, health, safety and economical aspects.
+Detailed considerations are not required, but all important factors should have been found and the overall argumentation must be correct.